 The road to Hana is a very twisty journey through a lush rainforest with beautiful waterfalls, valleys, black sand beaches and much more to explore.
 It’s a picturesque day of adventure that’s one of the must-do activities of Maui.

 As we were planning our excursions for the NCL Pride of America cruise around Hawaii, we thought it would be fun to tour the road to Hana again.
-We’ve toured the road several times on our own and also took a small, independent tour, but not taken a tour with one of the van tour companies.
+We’ve toured the road several times on our own and also took a private tour, but not taken a tour with one of the van tour companies.
 After reviewing what Norwegian had to offer plus researching other options, we discovered that the tour offered by Valley Isle Excursions was not only less expensive by about $30 per person, it also covered much more territory.
 Winner!

 Valley Isle Excursions uses 12-passenger vans with large windows.
 The seats are fairly comfortable considering you’re seated most of the day in between many stops.
 I believe our tour took roughly nine hours.

 The Valley Isle Excursion drivers know this winding road like the back of their hand.
 Our driver knew exactly where to stop for scenery.
 This expertise is definitely an advantage over trying to navigate the road on your own.
 Taking this tour eliminates that stress.

 Our tour guide not only knew the road to Hana really well, he was also very knowledgeable about the history of Maui and the culture.
 His commentary was excellent.

 Our tour certainly hit the highlights of the road to Hana.
 The major stops were at Keanae, Waianapanapa Black Sand Beach, Kipahulu region of Hawaii Volcanoes National Park, Palapala Church (where Charles Lindbergh is buried) and at a honey farm.
 At the major stops, we were all given free time to independently roam around to see everything at our own pace.